allen-ecu/news_app_v2/Readme.txt

 What to Fix:
 -----------------------------
-Not sure how to get POST data sent from the browser side in the server side.
+Now the server can get POST data sent from the browser side!!
-However, c/s can talk and the server side can tell the length of the content.

 Notice:
 -------------------------------